notiz-dev/notiz/content/blog/send-beautiful-emails-crafted-with-maizzle.md

 Here you used `confirmation` as the template name.
 Either rename `transactional.html` to `confirmation.html` in `mail-templates/src/templates`, don't forget to compile again, or use `transactional` as the template name when using `this.mailerService.sendMail({...});`.

-Do want to dig through the source code?
-Checkout the repo for this post.

-<div shortcode="repo" repo="notiz-dev/nestjs-mailer"></div>

 Awesome 🤩 you are all set to build your own beautiful email templates.
 Comment below which templates you most often use in your applications.
 Checkout these [transactional templates](https://github.com/mailpace/templates) build with Maizzle (v3.7.2) for some inspiration.

+Do want to dig through the source code?
+Checkout the repository for this post.

+<div shortcode="repo" repo="notiz-dev/nestjs-mailer"></div>